khaeru/genno/doc/tutorial.rst

 Tutorial
 ********

+.. note:: This content is adapted from the :file:`westeros_reporting.ipynb` tutorial from MESSAGEix.

 ‘Reporting’ is the term used in the MESSAGEix ecosystem to refer to any calculations performed *after* the MESSAGE mathematical optimization problem has been solved.

 This tutorial introduces the reporting features provided by the ``ixmp`` and ``message_ix`` packages.